GregValiant/GV-PostProcessors/README.md

 Support Interface Material Change
 	This is the same as the post-processor.
 It is available in the normal Cura settings under 'Enable Support Interface'

+Zhop On Travel
+	Adds Z-hops to a file within a range of layers based on the length of a travel move.
+The hop height and minimum travel are user defined.
+This is not dependent on retractions and is compatible with Z-Hops enabled in Cura.
+It is not compatible with One-at-a-Time mode.

 -----------------------------------------------------------------------------